Hshore/Mnist-MonoGame/README.md

 This network is built from scratch and uses supervised learning with gradient descent to identify handwritten digits in the MNIST dataset.

 Recently I have changed the computation from CPU to GPU for a massive speedup.
 I used OpenCL to achieve this.

+NeuralNet.cs  contains old code for the NeuralNetwork that runs on the cpu only and is obsolete.

+OpenCL.cs and KernalBuilder.cs contain the newer OpenCL implmentation.